VictorGHaruo/CrimeInLA/README.md

 How to Run
 ----------
+0. At the end of README it has References, click on "Dataset Download", and the download starts.
+Also, in and "Shape Map LAPD Limits dataset", download the shapefile.
+Now put the downloaded .csv and .zip files in `data` folder.
 1. At folder root `CrimeInLA` run `pip install -r requirements.txt` to install the dependencies.
 2. Still in the folder root `CrimeInLA` run `python3 -m src.main`
 3. After ran, do `cd docs && make html`